iluvjava/Fucking_LeetCode_ShitLikeThat/HackerRank/readme.md

 # What is this?

-* A Summarization of Ideas for Coding Challenges in General.
+* A Summarization of Ideas for Coding Challenges in General (for Hackrrank coding challenges).

 * Coding challenges from companies are design to throw people who are not preapred out of balance, and then filter